material-icons/material-icons-font/README.md

 * transparent part ![baseline-battery_30-transparent.svg](https://material-icons.github.io/material-icons-font/samples/baseline-battery_30-transparent.svg)
 * opaque part ![baseline-battery_30-opaque.svg](https://material-icons.github.io/material-icons-font/samples/baseline-battery_30-opaque.svg)

-They are layered on top of each other. :before is used to display transparent part, :after is used to display opaque part with 30% opacity.
+They are layered on top of each other. :before is used to display transparent part with 30% opacity, :after is used to display opaque part.

 #### Changing colors in two tone icons